How to set up a rate build up

 C. View and edit product

-Click this icon to see the components which make up this product.
+Click the product name to see the details and components which make up this product.

 D. Assessment products